Open Gaming Alliance

 The Open Gaming Alliance was a non-profit organization of hardware manufacturers, game developers, game publishers and others, with the goal of promoting and advancing the PC as a gaming platform.

+Background

 The originally named PC Gaming Alliance was announced during the Game Developers Conference 2008.
 In 2014, the PC Gaming Alliance changed its name to the Open Gaming Alliance to encompass all mainstream non-console gaming platforms, including Windows, OS X, SteamOS, Linux, desktops, laptops, and tablets.

 As of 2025, the official Open Gaming Alliance website has been non functional since 2018.

 Goals and activities

 The OGA was working to develop marketing for PC games, combat piracy, develop new business models beyond retail sales, and establish minimum hardware requirements for computer games, along with guidelines for developers to make games work for those requirements.
 According to former president Randy Stude, the PC Gaming Alliance is to "help make certain that the PC game industry had a public voice and a pulpit for accurately communicating the size, growth and overall popularity of the single largest gaming platform worldwide."
 They also performed market research for their members and the public.